Contrarian Investing Prevails: Geopolitical Risk Index by Country

 The Future of Geopolitical Risk Assessment

-As global politics continue to evolve, so too will the methods for assessing geopolitical risk.
-Advancements in artificial intelligence and big data analytics are likely to enhance the accuracy and granularity of geopolitical risk indices.
+As global politics continue to evolve, so will the methods for assessing geopolitical risk.
+Advancements in artificial intelligence and big data analytics will likely enhance the accuracy and granularity of geopolitical risk indices.

 Ray Dalio, founder of Bridgewater Associates, has been at the forefront of using data-driven approaches to assess global risks.
 His work on understanding economic and political cycles provides a framework for anticipating geopolitical shifts and their potential impact on markets.